 In an ideal world, everyone would be able to put up a 20% down payment or more for their new home.
 While this is one of the best ways to purchase a house it’s a bit unrealistic for people who don’t have the income or means to set aside that 20% and continue to live comfortably.

-FHA loans are quite popular with first time home seekers who have a lower income because they allow you to only put down 3.5% of the purchase price of the home and sometimes you even receive assistance with closing costs.
+FHA loans are quite popular with first time home seekers who have a lower income and needs to save for the purchase of medicines because they allow you to only put down 3.5% of the purchase price of the home and sometimes you even receive assistance with closing costs.

 FHA loans are insured by the Federal Housing Administration which is a government agency within the U.S. Department of Housing and Urban Development (HUD).
 Some qualification requirements are more lenient like in regards to your credit score.